Cynthia Lahti: Critical reception

 Lahti's works are held in collections at Reed College, Boise Art Museum, King County Public Art Collection and Oregon Health & Science University.

 Portland Art Museum said: "Her art practice encompasses drawing, collage, and sculpture and is influenced by human artifacts from ancient times to the present, as well as by personal experiences and emotions."

 Los Angeles Times reviewer Leah Ollman wrote, "Cynthia Lahti’s figures shape-shift from clay to stuffed animal, photograph or tree branch, from one form of graceful to another, or from delicate to endearingly clumsy."

 Art Forum called her "a long-underrecognized artist’s artist", writing of her works in various media, "Lahti’s purposefully raw, emotionally direct objects bring to mind the accidental elegance of childhood craft projects, but here the results are fraught with disturbing nuances that make a viewer wonder: Can one feel nostalgia for pain?"
 The Zentrum für Keramik in Berlin said her "work explores human emotions through the evocative power of the figure."

 The Portland Institute for Contemporary Art described her work as reflecting "a collective conscience with imagery that is deeply referential of Lathi’s own personal experience and emotions.
 Her sculpture, drawings and photographs become relics made from real materials, methods and symbols that hope to offer an explanation of reality."

 Career

 Lahti was a participating artist in Curator and Critic Tours Connective Conversations: Inside Oregon Art 2011-2014, a program of the Oregon Arts Commission sponsored by The Ford Family Foundation and the University of Oregon.

 Her work is held in the collections of Portland Community College, Boise Art Museum, Reed College, the King County Public Art Collection and Oregon Health & Science University.

+In the 2022 narrative feature film, Showing Up, directed by Kelly Reichardt, Cynthia Lahti’s sculptural work is prominently featured as that of the fictional main character, Lizzy, played by Michelle Williams.